About Colorado Mountain College

 Pre-requisites for Position (Qualifications Standards

-Education and experience sufficient for the rigors of the position.
-Examples may include an Associate’s Degree and two years related experience, High School/GED and three years related experience, or equivalent education and experience that will provide the necessary knowledge, skill and abilities to perform the functions of the position.
+Education and experience sufficient for the rigors of the position, such as an Associate’s Degree and three years related experience, High School/GED and four years related experience, or equivalent education and experience.

 Professional training and certifications in the maintenance field desired.